MEETING ROOM POLICY

 William Hall Library Criteria

 - Generally, the maximum allowable usage of William Hall Library meeting spaces is limited to once per month.
 More frequent use of a meeting space must be approved on a case-by case basis by the Branch Librarian.
+Use of meeting space on Saturdays is generally not permitted due to lack of staff to service the facility.

 - Admission fees for performances and events may be charged.
 These fees shall not limit access to individuals who may be unable to pay but who wish to attend.